mimelator/wavelength-cozy-game-sdk/docs/guides/UNIVERSAL-USAGE-GUIDE.md

 # 🎮 **VIBE SDK: Universal Tool Integration**
-*Use VIBE Coding SDK with any text editor, AI assistant, or development environment*
+*Use VIBE Coding SDK with any text editor or development environment*

 > **📖 For basic setup and quick start**, see [QUICK-START.md](QUICK-START.md)

 ## 🎯 **Focus: Non-VS Code Workflows**

-This guide is specifically for users who want to use VIBE SDK with tools other than VS Code and Claude.
+This guide is specifically for users who want to use VIBE SDK with various development tools.
 The SDK works with **any development environment** - here's how:

 ### **1. 📝 Text Editor Integrations**